akshaybabloo/Go-Notes/README.md

 fmt.Println(s, s2)  // hello hi
 ```

-To take the input from the user as is, you will have to use different packages, such as `buffio` and `os`.
+To take the input from the user as is, you will have to use different packages, such as `bufio` and `os`.

 ### 4.2.
 Managing Values

+In this section we will look into formatting string, date time, date types.

 #### 4.2.1.
 Exploring variables, constants and types